Skip to content

 Step 6: Read result from RF and write to bottom cell

 In this step, we will read the result vector C from the register file in slot 3 of the middle cell and write it to the output scratchpad (iosram_bottom).
-The iosram_bottom is a resource that is used to store the output data before it is sent to the output buffer.
-The iosram_bottom has the same structure as the iosram_top, but it is used for output data.
+The bottom cell's IOSRAM is a resource that is used to store the output data before it is sent to the output buffer.
+It has the same structure as the top cell's IOSRAM, but it is used for output data.
 The program is similar to the reading step so here we directly write the PASM program for this step:

 route (option=0, sr=0, source=3, target= 0b0000000010000000)